IvanTheSeafood/Pygame_Touhou_DRL/README.md

 ### rlAgent.py
 - Here is where all the functions and classes are stored for RL
-- If you spot a redundant variable or defined variables that never appear in the script, you`re probably right.
+- If you spot a redundant variable or defined variables that never appear in the script, you're probably right.
 IDK what i was doing most of the time and just added random stuff as I learn along.

 #### class agent

-##### __init__
+##### __init()__
 - stores all the stuff needed for the agent:
     variables: states, new states, position, actions, rewards

 - the `action` variable is a 1x2 list, where `action[0]` is an integer value (0-8) indicating direction just like the car in the racetrack coursework.  `action[1]` is a boolean controlling whether the player should shoot.
 There are basically no drawbacks in holding the shoot button so most of the time I just kept the thing as True.

 Note:
 - A `player` is the in game character that handles what happens in the environment, where as an `agent` is the AI with brains n stuff.
-You would see something similar to `player.agent` in GameScene.py when I want to update the agent`s states during gameplay, and `agent.player` in rlAgent.py because I just learnt the existence of classes in python and don`t entirely understand how they work.
+You would see something similar to `player.agent` in GameScene.py when I want to update the agent's states during gameplay, and `agent.player` in rlAgent.py because I just learnt the existence of classes in python and don't entirely understand how they work.

 - A `position` is a vector2 variable inside the class of player, while `coords` is a 1x2 numpy array storing the x and y coordinates within `position`, ie. `player.positon.coords`.